mhwgoo/fake_user_agent/README.md

 # If there is an async function needing a useragent in your script,
 # don't put `user_agent()` in your async function, put it above instead.

+# You can also import multithreading version offered.
+# Time taken is no big difference with the default asyncio version.
+# All usages are same, except that `user_agent()` can be put within an async function.
+from fake_user_agent.thread_version import user_agent

 # Remove tempfile
 rm_tempfile()
 ```